aes5001/5GIIK-testbed/README.md

 git checkout develop
 ```
 #### OAI EPC - HSS
-First go to the following directory and execute these commands one after another.
+First, go to the following directory and execute these commands one after another.

 ```
 cd openair-cn/scripts